Survey shows why drivers get ‘Blackwall Tunnel’ vision motoring under the Thames

 But the A12 Blackwall Tunnel is the ‘granddaddy’ of them all, the ninth-longest and certainly the oldest, opened by the Prince of Wales in 1897 to carry horse-drawn and pedestrian traffic.
 It runs more than a mile, 54,000ft, or 1,350m, from Poplar under the Thames to the Greenwich Peninsular on the other side.

-East London has more entries on the ‘long tunnels’ list than any other part of Britain, but not the longest.
-That title goes to the Kingsway Tunnel in Liverpool at more than two miles long, opened in 1934.
+East London has more entries on the ‘long tunnels’ list than any other part of Britain, the LeaseVan survey shows, but not the longest.
+That title goes to the Kingsway Tunnel in Liverpool opened in 1934 at more than two miles long.